SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ### Features

-The website is comprimised of a home page, game page, score page, how to play page and a 404 error page.
+The game is comprised of a home page, game page, score page, how to play page and a 404 error page.

-The Home page, Game page, Score page and How to play page are implemented in index.html.
+* The Home page, Game page, Score page/Gameover page and How to play page are implemented in index.html.
 Css style display was used to hide and display the certain sections at certain points in the game.

-The 404 error page  is in a seperate html file called 404.html.
+* The 404 error page  is in a seperate html file called 404.html.

 All sections in the game have the following in common:

-* The Quiz Heading(Located at top of every section of game.)
+* The Quiz Heading(Located at top center of every stage of the game.)

 ![Quiz Heading](documentation/quiz-heading.png)

-* A Copyright statement(Located at the bottom of the page.)
+* A Copyright statement(Located at the bottom of the screen.)

 ![Copyright Statement](documentation/copyright-statement.png)